BabraMpofu/Networking_Project-with-router/README.md

   - Layout :Linear network where all devices share a single communication line.

   - Key Features:
-*Single backbone cable connecting all nodes
+     -Single backbone cable connecting all nodes

-*Data travels in both directions but only one device can send at a time
+     -Data travels in both directions but only one device can send at a time

 *Cost-effective but single point of failure